 East Germany DDR (Deutshe Demokratishe Republik), also known as Czech Republic, used the dogs more for working during the time of the war, and they were bred to be more aggressive.
 They focused on the breeds temperament and drive.
 They tend to have dark pigmentation, a large blocky head, big bone structure and a lean build.
 The most common colors for the working lines are sables, but they also come in black and red, black and tan, and bi-colors, as well as solid black.
 Their backs do not slope like the American show lines of German shepherd, but have a straight appearance.
 This is where today’s working German shepherd came from.

 The average person would not be able to tell the difference, except for the variations of colors and markings, but a true German shepherd breed connoisseur can tell a major difference.
-Here is a link where lovers of both types discuss how they feel about the differences in the breed.

 A German shepherd that comes from show lines will be very beautiful in physical appearance.
 They will also show the protective qualities one desires in the breed coupled with the same great intelligence.
 What they lack however is the hard drive that the working line has.

 What I mean by hard drive is this.
 I can take a show dog and assign him a job to do and more and likely he will follow the commands given to him.
 If for some reason something comes up that might not normally be what the dog expects, he might just call it quits and not complete the job.
 On the other hand, a working dog will push through it, and give 100% until the task he was assigned to do is completed.
 Why?
 A working dog has a higher drive.
 When they are assigned a task and they have been trained how to do it, then they put every effort into completing it.